Should You Put Starter Fertilizer on New Sod?

 Before Laying the Sod

 Prior to laying the sod, you should prepare the ground the sod will be laid.
-The ground should be well aerated and allow water to easily drain through.
+The first thing to do, as mentioned earlier, is to conduct a proper soil test so that the soil receives the correct balance of nutrients.

 You should thoroughly water the ground ad add a good quality starter fertilizer to it just before you put down the sod.